AvanindraVijay/AvanindraVijay/README.md

 About Me

-AI Engineer with experience building production-grade AI systems using LLMs, LangGraph, FastAPI, vector databases, and multimodal pipelines.
+AI Engineer with hands-on experience building production-grade AI systems using LangGraph, FastAPI, vector databases, multimodal pipelines, and enterprise-grade RAG architectures.

 Currently focused on: